tremor-rs/tremor-www/docs/api.md

 ### __DELETE__ /binding/{artefact-id}/{instance-id}

-Deactivate and unpublish deployed bindings.
+Deactivate and unpublish deployed bindings

 *Description:*

-Given a valid binding artefact identifier of a binding artefact stored in the Tremor artefact repository.
+Given a valid binding artefact identifier of a binding artefact stored in the tremor artefact repository

-Given a valid binding instance identifier for a deployed and running instance of the binding deployed and accesible via the Tremor instance registry.
+Given a valid binding instance identifier for a deployed and running instance of the binding deployed and accesible via the tremor instance registry

 Deactivates, stops and unpublishes the target instances and any dependant instances that are no longer referenced by the runtime.

-Returns old instance data on success.
+Returns old instance data, on success.

-Response data may be either JSON or YAML formatted (defaults to JSON).
+Response data may be either JSON or YAML formatted ( defaults to JSON ).

 *OperationId:*